RealTschoegl/StockBot/README.md

 - [x] Each stock listed on index page should direct to a show page

-- [ ] Turn the show page into a template for the company valuation
+- [x] Turn the show page into a template for the company valuation

-- [ ] Give stock page a pretty url - http://railscasts.com/episodes/314-pretty-urls-with-friendlyid?view=asciicast
+- [x] Give stock page a pretty url - http://railscasts.com/episodes/314-pretty-urls-with-friendlyid?view=asciicast

+- [x] Give company page relevant meta data

+- [x] Add Stockbot to Google Webmaster Tools

+- [ ] Nail down companies pages SEO

+- [ ] Add pagination for company results

 - [ ] Add a search function for the companies - https://we.riseup.net/rails/simple-search-tutorial